hcgov/parliament-vote/README.md

 $ pnpm i
 ```

 4. Create a Postgres database and edit `postgres.ts` with information about said database.
-Create a table called `votes` (which can easily be done by copy-pasting this into a Postgres REPL like `psql`):
+Create 2 tables called `votes` and `proposition_end_dates` (which can easily be done by copy-pasting this into a Postgres REPL like `psql`):
 ```sql
 CREATE TABLE votes (
     list_row_id TEXT NOT NULL,